Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Taiwan Itinerary Day 11 & 12: Kaohsiung

-Start your trip by visiting some of Kaohsiung’s most Instragrammable places, such as the Dragon and Tiger Pagodas, and Art Pier 2.
+Start your trip by visiting some of Kaohsiung’s most Instragrammable places, such as the Dragon and Tiger Pagodas, and Pier 2 Art Center.
 Further afield, don’t miss the opportunity to tour the largest Buddhist monastery in Taiwan, Fo Guang Shan where you can get a closer look at some of the treasures housed in the memorial hall, or admire the giant bronze buddha.

 Travelers seeking a quick nature break can hop on a 5-minute ferry ride to dreamy Cijin Island.
 The best way to see all this little island has on offer is by bike.
 There are many bike shops right in front of the 7-11 when you disembark the ferry, but you could also pick one up near the Art Pier.